jstepien/flames/README.md

 ## Usage

 It's easier than you think.
-Get the newest release.
+[Get the newest release.][clojars]
 Require the `flames.core` namespace and start the profiler.

 ```clojure
 (require '[flames.core :as flames])